 What Does It Mean to Endanger the Welfare Of A Child?

-The legal definition of child endangerment may vary from state-to-state.
-In New Jersey, these criminal charges may be brought against anyone who engages in sexual conduct with a child.
-This may include:
+The legal definition of child endangerment may vary from state to state.
+In New Jersey, these criminal charges may be brought against anyone who engages in sexual conduct with a child, including:

 - Making physical contact with a child for sexual gratification